AbdulSayyed/ghafoors-blog/myReadme.md

 ```

 - Modify the above file to suit your needs.
 First change the name of the project from `hb-theme` to your project name.
-- Also change the description and the address of the repository and other detials like author and homepage details, remove what is not needed for example delete bugs section.
-The follwing is the modified contents.
+- Also change the description and the address of the repository and other details like author and homepage details, remove what is not needed for example delete bugs section.
+The following is the modified contents.

 ```json
 {